 Route processing rules

-Route processing rules are grouped into rule sets that are processed sequentially.
-Each rule set has a minimum of two rules with the order of rules determining the processing order.
+Route processing rules are grouped into rule sets.
+Each rule set has a minimum of two rules.
+The ordering of rules in a rule set determines processing order; rule one is applied before rule two.
+The tool also processes rule sets sequentially.
+Rule set one is processed first.
 If any of the required rules are not met, the next rule set is applied.

 A rule has the following structure:

 - Selection Query—Defines a rule's selection criteria.
 Routes that match this criteria may be processed by the rule.